 5 Major Benefits of

 An essential practice that each organization must follow is to perform regular penetration testing of its security posture.
-A periodic security check, penetration tests allow finding the gaps in the security before a hacker does by exploiting vulnerabilities and providing steps for remediation.
+A periodic security check, penetration tests find the gaps in security before a hacker does by exploiting vulnerabilities and providing steps for remediation.

-Performing regular pen tests allows an organization to gauge what security controls are required to have the security level to its people and assets.
-Once risks are identified, the firm can prioritize, and can prevent malicious attacks from happening.
+Performing regular pen tests allows an organization to gauge what security controls are required to maintain the protection of its people and assets.
+Once risks are identified, the firm can prioritize and prevent malicious attacks from happening.

 Proactively performing regular penetration tests helps an organization to evaluate its IT infrastructure security.
 They will not only help uncover the pitfalls of your security system but will also give a chance to effectively remediate any shortcomings before an actual attack occurs.

-Upgrade the security posture of your organization’s IT environment is the key to maintain the maturity levels and stay competitive against other organizations in your industry.
-If an organization continues to stay abreast of the security standards and compliance, it lays an impression on the clients you are continuously dedicated to striving towards optimum security.
+Upgrading the security posture of your organization’s IT environment is the key to maintaining maturity levels and staying competitive against other organizations in your industry.
+If an organization continues to stay abreast of security standards and compliance, your clients can see that you are continuously dedicated to striving towards optimum security.

 One of the leading causes of concern for most IT firms is recovering from heavy losses because of a regular data breach within the industry.
-Periodic penetration tests are one way to keep your security systems secured, maintain security guidelines and procedures that will help prevent the financial loss of a breach while protecting your brand and reputation.
+Periodic penetration tests are one way to keep your security systems secured as well as maintain security guidelines and procedures that will help prevent the financial loss of a breach, while also protecting your brand and reputation.

-Lastly, Pen tests help address the compliance and security obligations that are mandated by industry standards and regulations.
-Having the tests performed regularly helps to demonstrate due diligence helps to avoid the heavy fines that can be associated with being non-compliance.
+Lastly, pen tests help address the compliance and security obligations that are mandated by industry standards and regulations.
+Having the tests performed regularly helps demonstrate due diligence, avoiding the heavy fines that can be associated with being non-compliant.

 Areas of Penetration Testing

 Penetration testing is typically done in the following three areas: